taikis/amidakuji/README.md

 Amidakuji (あみだくじ) is also known as "Ghost Leg" in Asia.
 [Ghost Leg - Wikipedia](https://en.wikipedia.org/wiki/Ghost_Leg)

- Japanese use Amidakuji when they decide something.
-They believe that Amidakuji is fairly and randomly way.
+Japanese use Amidakuji when they make decisions and believe it is fair and random.

 Is it true?
 I tested it.

 ## Definition of Amidakuji

-Amidakuji composed of vertical line and horizontal line.
+Amidakuji is composed of vertical line and horizontal line.

 Vertical line is an array, and horizontal line is array replace in programing.